Keshavmaheshwari2004/Electric--Vehicle--Analysis--India/README.md

 Data Analysis Project: Electric Vehicle Sales in India

 ## 📘 Overview
-This project focuses on analyzing **Electric Vehicle (EV) Sales across Indian States** using multiple data analysis tools such as **Excel, MySQL, Python, and Tableau**.
+This project focuses on analyzing **Electric Vehicle (EV) Sales across Indian States** using multiple data analysis tools such as **Excel, MySQL and Python.

 ---
 ## 🧩 Dataset Information